d-vm-space/.github/profile/README.md

-# MRO data systems
+# d-vm space

-Development data solutions for MRO Aerospace industry (Maintenance, Repair and Overhaul).
+Development of digital and data analysis solutions for the aerospace and MRO (maintenance, repair and overhaul) industries.